 - Research Workshop “Spatial Constitution and Visualization” (Million/Marguin)

 - 1st International Conference “Re-Figuration of Spaces: Mediatization, Mobility, Globalization and Social Dislocation”

-- Interdisciplinary and intercultural City Walks as a Methodology of Cross-cultural Research of Space (Baur)
+- Interdisciplinary and intercultural city walks as a methodology of cross-cultural spatial research (Baur)

-The tandem’s findings will be published in the special issue “The Re-Figuration of Spaces and Cross-Cultural Comparison” in the journal FQS and in the edited volume “Spatial Transformations.
+The tandem’s findings were published in the special issue “The Re-Figuration of Spaces and Cross-Cultural Comparison” in the journal FQS and in the edited volume “Spatial Transformations.
 Kaleidoscopic Perspectives on the Refiguration of Spaces” in the series “Re-Figuration of Spaces” published by Routledge.

-The second tandem, established by architect Jörg Stollmann and sociologist Gunter Weidenhaus, concentrated on the concept of “polycontexturalization” and thereby took a closer look at one of the three key concepts of the CRC 1265.
-In the course of various events and discussions, they have been able to confirm polycontexturalization as a characteristic of Refiguration, while at the same time expanding and sharpening the concept.
+The theory tandem, established by architect Jörg Stollmann and sociologist Gunter Weidenhaus, concentrated on the concept of “polycontexturalization”, thereby taking a closer look at one of the key concepts of the CRC 1265.
+Over the course of various events and discussions, they were able to confirm polycontexturalization as a central characteristic of refiguration, while at the same time expanding and sharpening the concept.

 - Research Workshop “Polycontexturalization & Postcolonial Theory”